Rotating black strings beyond Maxwell's electrodynamics: Introduction

-In this paper, we will focus on finding the rotating black string solutions \cite{Lemos:1994xp,Lemos:1995cm} in the context of ModMax theory.
+In this paper, we will focus on finding the rotating black string solutions \cite{Lemos:1994xp,Lemos:1995cm} in the context of Einsteinian gravity (EG), Einsteinian Cubic Gravity (ECG) and Einsteinian Quartic Gravity (EQG) with BI as well as ModMax source.
 The solutions of charged rotating black strings, are generalized to include higher dimensions in \cite{Awad:2002cz} and their thermodynamic properties are also investigated in \cite{Dehghani:2002rr,Dehghani:2002jh}.
-Solutions are also explored in the presence of BI and power Maxwell invariant \cite{Hendi:2010kv} as well as logarithmic and exponential NLE \cite{Hendi:2013mka}.
+Solutions are also explored in the presence of BI and power Maxwell invariant \cite{Hendi:2010kv} as well as logarithmic and exponential \cite{Hendi:2013mka} NLE.
+It is worth mentioning that, in \cite{Hendi:2010kv} the explicit form of mass of black string, which has a crucial rule in checking the validity of the first law of thermodynamics, is not given.
+The black string solutions are also explored in the context of ECG \cite{Bueno:2016xff} in \cite{Bakhtiarizadeh:2021vdo,Bakhtiarizadeh:2022bgr} and EQG \cite{Ahmed:2017jod} in \cite{Bakhtiarizadeh:2021hjr}.

 The structure of paper is organized as follows.
-In the next two sections, we will find the black string solution which satisfies the equations of motion of the Einstein-ModMax theory and study the solution in the asymptotic regions $ r \to 0 $ and $ r \to \infty $.
-In Sec. \ref{near}, we will study the solutions near a black string horizon and obtain, using a Taylor expansion around the horizon, exact expressions for the mass and surface gravity.
-In Sec. \ref{thermo}, we compute the angular momentum of solutions, as well as the entropy, the electrostatic potential and the total electric and magnetic charges of solutions and show that the first law of black string thermodynamics holds exactly.
-Finally, in Sec. \ref{therm} we check the thermal stability of solutins by calculating the specefic heat in both canonical and grand-canonical ensembles.
+In the next two sections, we will find the black string solution which satisfies the equations of motion of BI/ModMax theory in the context of EG as well as cubic and quartic version of Generalized Quasi-Topological Gravity (GQTG) \cite{Hennigar:2017ego}, and then study the solutions at asymptotic region $ r \to \infty $.
+In Sec. \ref{near}, we will study the solutions near a black string horizon and obtain, using a Taylor expansion around the horizon, exact expressions for the mass parameter and surface gravity.
+In Sec. \ref{thermo}, we compute the entropy, ADM mass, angular momentum, total electric charge and the electrostatic potential of solutions and show that the first law of black string thermodynamics holds exactly.
+Finally, in Sec. \ref{therm} we check the thermal stability of solutins by calculating the specefic heat in canonical ensemble.
 Section \ref{summ} is also devoted to summary and conclusions.